fabrice-rossi/mixvlmc/README.md

 transition probabilities is a *context* of the VLMC.
 Read `vignette("context-trees")` for details about contexts and context tree.

-VLMC with covariates are extension of VLMC in which transition probabilities (probabilities of the next state given the past) can be influenced by the past values of some covariates (in addition to the past values of the time series itself).
+VLMC with covariates (COVLMC) are extension of VLMC in which transition probabilities (probabilities of the next state given the past) can be influenced by the past values of some covariates (in addition to the past values of the time series itself).
 Each context is associated to a